kyma-project/community/concepts/observability-custom-metrics/README.md

     prometheus.io/port: $(PROMETHEUS_METRICS_PORT)
 ```

 Dividing Prometheus into Kyma Prometheus and Custom Worload Prometheus has a lot of advantages.
+However, we still have to let end users monitor Custom Workload Prometheus's stability and raise alerts if it hits the limits.
+We also have to suppress high cardinality metrics scraping (e.g. by using something similar to Bomb Squad)

-It still makes sense to use a shared Grafana that queries both Prometheus instances.
+It makes sense to use a shared Grafana that queries both Prometheus instances.
 It is possible to achieve it without making any changes in the Grafana configuration, just by adding a custom datasource.

 ### How to test it?